azurecitadel/azurecitadel/content/marketplace/vmoffer/overview.md

 * Generalise the image
 * Test the virtual machine image
 * Run validations on the virtual machine
+* Either
+  * Publish the generalised VM to a shared image gallery (preferred)
   * Generate a SAS URL to the VHD Image
+* Publish the Offer through Partner Center